heckj/swiftui-notes/README.md

 ## Outline (work in progress)

-- Combine
+- Using Combine

+  - Introduction
-  - Introduction/what it is
+    - what it is

+  - Choosing the right tool
-  - When its useful
+    - when its useful
+    - where to use it

   - Core Concepts
     - Publisher